 - If they are willing, interview your parents or other key players from your past.
 Ask questions about your childhood that do not make sense to you.
 What was going on when you were neglected or abused in some way?
 Find out about your caregivers’ childhoods.
 Doing this allows us to see our parents’ hang-ups as part of their childhood survival patterns and less about us.

-- From your perspective and experience.
+- Adult and mature perspective and experience.

 Write Out the Answers to these Questions:

 - What was going on at five-years-old (and the years into adulthood) that resulted in…?